 How We Distribute Units.
 We sell units to the public through broker-dealers and other firms.
 We pay part of the sales fee you pay to these distribution firms when they sell units.
-The distribution fee paid is 1.25% of the Public Offering Price per unit of the Diversified Income Wave Trust and US Low Volatility Trust and 2.00% of the Public Offering Price per unit of the Energy Innovation Trust, the National

-Municipal Trust, the New York Municipal Trust and the REIT Trust.
+The distribution fee paid is 1.25% of the Public Offering Price per unit of the Diversified Income Wave Trust and US Low Volatility Trust and 2.00% of the Public Offering Price per unit of the National Municipal Trust and the New York Municipal Trust.

 Eligible dealer firms and other selling agents that sell units of Guggenheim Funds unit trusts in the primary market to financial intermediaries other than the sponsor are eligible to receive additional compensation for volume sales.
 Such payments will be in addition to the regular concessions paid to dealer firms as set forth in the applicable trust's prospectus.
 For this volume concession, Guggenheim Investment Grade Corporate Trust 3-7 Year, Investment Grade Corporate Trust 3-7 Year, Guggenheim Investment Grade Corporate Trust 5-8 Year and Guggenheim Short Duration High Yield Trust are designated as "Fixed Income Trusts" and all other Guggenheim Funds unit trusts are designated as "Equity Trusts."
-Sales of units from the following Guggenheim Funds unit trust strategies will not count toward this volume concession: Advisory Series: Guggenheim Investment Grade Corporate Trust 3-7 Year: Advisory Series: Investment Grade Corporate 3-7 Year Trust: Blue Chip Growth Portfolio.
-CDA; ARK Early Stage Disruptors Portfolio, CDA; Dow 50 Value Dividend Portfolio, CDA; Kensho Space Exploration & Innovation Portfolio, CDA and S&P Dividend Aristocrats Select 25 Strategy Portfolio, CDA.
+Sales of units from the following Guggenheim Funds unit trust strategies will not count toward this volume concession: Advisory Series: Guggenheim Investment Grade Corporate Trust 3-7 Year; Advisory Series: Investment Grade Corporate 3-7 Year Trust; Blue Chip Growth Portfolio, CDA; ARK Early Stage Disruptors Portfolio, CDA; Dow 50 Value Dividend Portfolio, CDA; Kensho Space Exploration & Innovation Portfolio, CDA and S&P Dividend Aristocrats Select 25 Strategy Portfolio, CDA.
 Eligible dealer firms and other selling agents who, during the previous consecutive 12-month period through the end of the most recent month, sold primary market units of eligible Guggenheim Funds unit investment trusts to financial intermediaries other than the sponsor in the dollar amounts shown below will be entitled to up to the following additional sales concession on primary market sales of units during the current month of unit investment trusts sponsored by us:

+Additional Concession Additional Concession for

+Total Sales for Equity Fixed Income

-Total Sales (in millions) Additional Concession for Equity Trust Units Additional Concession for Fixed Income Trust Units
+(in millions) Trust Units Trust Units

 \$25 but less

 than \$100 0.035% 0.035%

 \$100 but less

 than \$150 0.050% 0.050%

 \$150 but less

 than \$250 0.075% 0.075%

 \$250 but less

 than \$1,000 0.100% 0.100%

 \$1,000 but less

 than \$5,000 0.125% 0.100%

 \$5,000 but less

 than \$7,500 0.150% 0.100%

 \$7,500 or more 0.175% 0.100%